Open-Stim/openstim/README.md

 at the same time, also a ready-to-use device for researchers not skilled on electronics.

 ### DISCLAIMER
-We offer this design as is and although it has been successfully tested with care and to the best of our knowledge, we do not provide any warranty in any aspect.
+<P align="justify"> We offer this design as is and although it has been successfully tested with care and to the best of our knowledge, we do not provide any
+ warranty in any aspect.

 ### STIMULATOR PARAMETERS
 -Current: 15 µA up to 1200 µA <br/>